tairenfd/bash-scripts/README.md

                    ----------------- MY CREATIONS: ------------------

-add-yt-rss - Pulls channelid from a given youtube url and appends it to newsboat urls config.
+yt-rsslink - Pulls channelid from a given youtube url and appends it to newsboat urls config.
                Prompts for multiple submissions.
 File_path can be modified to your liking.

-youtube-playlist - opens given youtube playlist with any flags added with fzf. use tab to multi-
+yt-plist-run - opens given youtube playlist with any flags added with fzf. use tab to multi-
                       select, enter when finished with selections.

-youtube-run - operates similarly to youtube-playlist, but prompts for search terms after flags are chosen
+yt-run - operates similarly to youtube-playlist, but prompts for search terms after flags are chosen

 memused - display current RAM usage